openshift/ci-docs/content/en/docs/how-tos/cluster-claim.md

 If any manifest contains sensitive information, e.g., `secret/hive-aws-credentials`, see [how to add a secret to CI](/docs/how-tos/adding-a-new-secret-to-ci/).

-When those manifests for a pool are applied on the cluster `app.ci`, the cluster pool `cvp-cluster-pool` can be used to [claim a cluster for tests](/docs/architecture/ci-operator/#testing-with-a-cluster-from-a-cluster-pool).
+When those manifests for a pool are applied on the cluster `hive`, the cluster pool `cvp-cluster-pool` can be used to [claim a cluster for tests](/docs/architecture/ci-operator/#testing-with-a-cluster-from-a-cluster-pool).